 Currently, none of the paid themes on WordPress are up to the accessibility standards of the WCAG, the web content accessibility guidelines.
 These are the most updated and widely adopted standards for accessible websites worldwide.
 Ironically enough, in order to have an accessible theme, WordPress refers users to the WCAG for manual implementation.

 WordPress plugins are highly well-known and recommended for certain features.
-However, none of their accessibility plugins offer full WCAG compliance.
-The majority of WordPress plugins only cover 20% of the WCAG and do not offer remediation for screen reader compliance and keyboard navigation.
+However, none of the WordPress accessibility plugins offer full WCAG compliance.
+The majority of WordPress accessibility plugins only cover 20% of the WCAG and do not offer remediation for screen reader compliance and keyboard navigation.
 Without these adjustments, your website is not accessible to blind people and the motor-impaired.
 Both of these elements are central for full compliance, making up 80% of the entire WCAG.

 The importance of an accessible WordPress website